Frequently Asked Questions

 Yes, client administrators can enable a strong password requirement.

 - How is user security organized within BigTime?

 BigTime offers role-based permissions for login and access to projects and reports.

 - I think I found a vulnerability.
 How do I report it?

-Any suspected breaches of security vulnerabilities can be reported to firstname.lastname@example.org for review by our team.
-You will receive a confirmation of the receipt of your report from a member of our team.
+Any suspected breaches of security or discovered vulnerabilities can be reported to firstname.lastname@example.org for review by our team.

 Where to go from here:

 Was This Helpful?